Our Fiscal Sponsor

 Founder and President

-Taha Vahanvaty is a junior at Stroudsburg high school.
+Taha Vahanvaty is a 2021 Stroudsburg High School Graduate.
 His primary passion is to create and facilitate civil dialogue between students with completely different opinions and beliefs.
 He is currently pursuing that passion through his club, "The Acceptance Project," where High School students come together to discuss the controversial issues facing our world, nation, and most importantly our community.
-Creating change through dialogue is Taha’s mission, and he hopes to continue fulfilling it in the form of an international affairs major some time in the future.
+Creating change through dialogue is Taha’s mission, and he hopes to continue fulfilling it in the form of an international affairs major sometime in the future.

 Reverend Cynthia Crowner is a retired Presbyterian minister who completed her career as chaplain at Blair Academy after almost a decade.
 Prior to that, she was the Director of Kirkridge Retreat Center where for ten years she served as co-trainer for annual “10 Day Peacemaker Training Institutes” for college-aged student-leaders from around North America and a number of other nations in partnership with the Fellowship of Reconciliation.
 In addition, she has worked in ministry from coast to coast and led numerous missions of service around the world.
 Currently, she is actively engaged in volunteer work and as such is the advisor of The Acceptance Project at Stroudsburg High School.